 However, these experiences can come in a variety of forms which are sometimes confusing because they seem so alike.

-One of the most interchanged and often confused experiences are Lucid Dreaming and Astral Projection.
+One of the most interchanged and often confusing experiences are Lucid Dreaming and Astral Projection.
+So, what are the differences between lucid dreaming vs astral projection?

 Though they seem quite alike, they are worlds apart – literally.
 Well, as you read through, we’ll clarify the two – hey, we rhymed!